nnail0/cachelab-b-f25/datalab-b-exp.typ

 Runs beyond Run 2 were to try and get a round of code that would integrate the successes of these two cases with the first-run success of 61x67; this proved unsuccessful.

 The model's winning strategy proved to be somewhat successful, but after looking at what it took to hit the target miss rate in the human-generated code, this makes sense.
 From what I was able to understand of the code, it followed three major phases:
-- Handled the first four rows of each 8x8 block in a standard fashion.
+- Handled the first four rows of each 8x8 block in a standard fashion, starting from the top left.
+- Switched to a different strategy that involved breaking it down into further 4x4 blocks and transposing them in a specific order.
+This seemed to handle two or three of the four 4x4 blocks that the the code partitioned off.
+This was the only section of code out of the three cases that used the eight extra variables alotted to it.
+- Finished off the final 4x4 block with a more standard transpose techniques.

 ==== _61x67_
 This test case ended up being one of the simplest, with the best results happening with very few lines of code and with the fewest number of attempts.